Improving FTR/FPY metrics in masterbatch production

 ML Model Types:

-FTR/FPY Impact: Adaptive recipe optimization can raise FTR from 40-50% to 70-80% levels, especially in new product launches from the first attempt.
-Additionally, FPY drops due to raw material changes can be reduced by 60%.
+FTR/FPY Impact: Adaptive recipe optimization can raise FTR from the 40–50% range to 70–80% from the very first attempt, especially in new product launches.
+Additionally, FPY drops caused by raw material changes can be reduced by 60%.

 Concrete Example: A manufacturer experienced differences in the optical properties of TiO2 pigment due to a supplier change.
-With the traditional approach, finding the appropriate recipe with the new supplier's material required 12-15 attempts (FTR ~7%).
-A system using Bayesian Optimization found the optimal recipe in just 3-4 attempts (FTR ~25-33%), providing 85% time savings.
+With the traditional approach, finding the right recipe with the new supplier's material required 12–15 trials (FTR ~7%).
+A system using Bayesian Optimization found the optimal recipe in just 3–4 trials (FTR ~25–33%), saving 85% of the time.

 3. Real-Time Process Optimization